 Field-hunting tip

-Look in hydrothermal veins in igneous rocks, often in cavities of basalt country — that is the host setting where babingtonite typically forms.
+Look in hydrothermal veins in igneous rocks, often in cavities of basalt country, the host setting where babingtonite typically forms.
 If you start seeing quartz, calcite, prehnite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, sometimes in groups or rosettes habit, so train your eye for that shape before scanning the outcrop.